Sailing: Helm force

-The alignment of center of force of the sails with center of resistance of the hull and its appendices controls whether the craft will track straight with little steering input, or whether correction needs to be made to hold it away from turning into the wind (a weather helm) or turning away from the wind (a lee helm).
+The alignment of the center of force of the sails with the center of resistance of the hull and its appendices controls whether the craft will track straight with little steering input, or whether correction needs to be made to hold it away from turning into the wind (a weather helm) or turning away from the wind (a lee helm).
 A center of force behind the center of resistance causes a weather helm.
 The center of force ahead of the center of resistance causes a lee helm.
 When the two are closely aligned, the helm is neutral and requires little input to maintain course.

 Hull drag

 Fore-and-aft weight distribution changes the cross-section of a vessel in the water.
 Small sailing craft are sensitive to crew placement.
-They are usually designed to have the crew stationed midships to minimize hull drag in the water.
+They are usually designed to have the crew stationed midships to minimize hull drag.

 Other aspects of seamanship

 Seamanship encompasses all aspects of taking a sailing vessel in and out of port, navigating it to its destination, and securing it at anchor or alongside a dock.
-Important aspects of seamanship include employing a common language aboard a sailing craft and the management of lines that control the sails and rigging.
+Important aspects of seamanship include using a common language aboard a sailing craft and managing the lines that control the sails and rigging.

 Nautical terms

 Nautical terms for elements of a vessel: starboard (right-hand side), port or larboard (left-hand side), forward or fore (frontward), aft or abaft (rearward), bow (forward part of the hull), stern (aft part of the hull), beam (the widest part).
-Spars, supporting sails, include masts, booms, yards, gaffs and poles.
-Moveable lines that control sails or other equipment are known collectively as a vessel's running rigging.
+Spars, supporting sails, include masts, booms, yards, gaffs, and poles.
+Movable lines that control sails or other equipment are collectively known as a vessel's running rigging.
 Lines that raise sails are called halyards while those that strike them are called downhauls.
 Lines that adjust (trim) the sails are called sheets.
-These are often referred to using the name of the sail they control (such as main sheet or jib sheet).
+These are often referred to by the name of the sail they control (such as main sheet or jib sheet).
 Guys are used to control the ends of other spars such as spinnaker poles.
-Lines used to tie a boat up when alongside are called docklines, docking cables or mooring warps.
+Lines used to tie a boat up when alongside are called docklines, docking cables, or mooring warps.
 A rode is what attaches an anchored boat to its anchor.
 Other than starboard and port, the sides of the boat are defined by their relationship to the wind.
 The terms to describe the two sides are Windward and leeward.
-The windward side of the boat is the side that is upwind while the leeward side is the side that is downwind.
+The windward side of the boat is the upwind side, while the leeward side is the side that is downwind.